TacticalMetaphysics/Lisien/manual.rst

 trouble for developers when even *they* don't understand why sims hate each other

-To address all those problems, Lisien provides a state container.
+To address all those problems, Lisien provides a persistent state container.
 Everything that ever happens in a game gets recorded, so that you can pick through the whole history and find out exactly when the butterfly flapped its wings to cause the cyclone.
+Time travel is aggressively optimized, so that the experience of browsing a playthrough's history is as smooth as if you were browsing a video.
 All of that history gets saved in a database, which is used in place of traditional save files.
 This means that if your testers discover something strange and want you to know about it, they can send you their database, and you'll know